Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 The other three steps were not exactly new footwork; we had long been doing these steps in training, it was just that we had never thought to give them names until then.

-At the time, these five steps did not feel like a breakthrough.
+At the time, these five steps did not feel like anything significant .
 They felt like just one more set of technical information to keep in mind.
-They were a chore, a not very exciting way to start a class.
+A chore, a not very engaging way to start a class.

-The first realization was stunningly basic: that it's important to give names to phenomena.
-In the Judaeo-Christian creation myth, God brings the beasts and the birds to Adam to see what he would name them.
-Naming a thing or a phenomenon is the beginning of control, of mastery, over it.
+The first realization was stunningly basic: that giving names to phenomena is a stepping stone to understanding.
+For example, in the Judaeo-Christian creation myth, God brings the beasts and the birds to Adam to see what he would name them.
+Naming a thing or a phenomenon is the beginning of understanding, then of control, and then potentially of mastery, over it.
 And this is one reason why Judaism prohibits the casual uttering of God's name.
-The Jews consider that to write G*d's name, or to say it out loud, even in a non-irreverent way, is to begin a presumptuous quest to know, and therefore master, Him - Him Who cannot be fully known, much less mastered, by His creatures.
+The Jews consider that to write G*d's name, or to say it out loud, even in a non-irreverent way, is to begin a presumptuous quest to know, understand, and therefore master, Him - Him Who cannot be fully known, much less mastered, by His creatures.

-By the same token, naming the five steps proved an epiphany.
-It made us realize that giving names to subtle aspects of our training experience is crucial.
-It strengthens our ability to perceive.
-If an action remains unnamed, chances are it doesn't register on our imperfect consciousness.
+By the same token, naming the five steps proved to be a quiet breakthrough.
+It sharpened our ability to perceive, and then to change behaviors.
+If an action remains unnamed, chances are it doesn't register on our consciousness.
 And if we're not even aware of an action, we certainly won't practice it deliberately.
 And without deliberate practice, we can't hope to master it.

 For example, we had never recognized tsugi-ashi consciously as a distinct step until it had a name that we could note down, recognize in action, and discuss over beer.
 Until we had a name for it, tsugi-ashi seemed like an accidental blip in a dojo-mate's footwork, an unremarkable adjusting step in his effort to get a technique...done.